nixworks/public/news/2016/04/14/README.md

 ##### War in Afghanistan (2015-present)
 ### [Taliban militants kill eight people, including a police commander, in an ambush in northern Afghanistan. ](/news/2016/04/14/taliban-militants-kill-eight-people-including-a-police-commander-in-an-ambush-in-northern-afghanistan.md)
-_Context: police, War in Afghanistan (2015-present), Afghanistan, Taliban_
+_Context: police, War in Afghanistan (2015-present), Taliban, Afghanistan_

 ##### Israeli-Palestinian conflict
 ### [A Palestinian wielding an ax attacks an Israeli soldier near Hebron and is shot dead while two 12-year-old Palestinians in Jerusalem are arrested by Israeli Police with three knives concealed in their coats on suspicion of planning to carry out a stabbing attack. ](/news/2016/04/14/a-palestinian-wielding-an-ax-attacks-an-israeli-soldier-near-hebron-and-is-shot-dead-while-two-12-year-old-palestinians-in-jerusalem-are-arr.md)